-This is the third iteration of the Sentiers website, which is an evolving portrait of what’s going on both writing and work wise.
+This is the third iteration of the Sentiers website, which presents the weekly mewsletter but is also an evolving portrait of what’s going on in both my writing and work.
 You can have a look at the homepage for a better idea of the types of ideas one can find in the weekly and other writings.
-At its core, the newsletter is the central output of what I’d like to become a more diverse “streaming publication.”
-Currently, you can find:
+At its core, the newsletter is the central output of what I’d like to become a more diversified “streaming publication.”

+Currently, you can read through the newsletter and blog.
 As membership grows, I’d like to periodically transform this stream of content into zines and reports.
 Some quarterly publication reviewing or diving deeper into specific topics.
 Currently, I work on a rhythm of quarterly projects, supported by paid members.
-The first one was the library, the second is a podcast I’m collaborating on, and at the time of writing, the project for the third quarter of 2021 remains to be announced.

 About the author

-The Sentiers website is built with the pretty fantastic Eleventy, a file based Content Management System (CMS).
+The Sentiers website is built with the pretty fantastic Eleventy, a file-based site generator which publishes the site based on notes I’ve taken in Markdwon in the no less fantastic Obsidian.

 The site design is based on a theme by Anders Norén who was nice enough to make it available under an MIT Licence, the identity (brand) was created by Marie-Claude Doyon / Double page.
 The typefaces are Lora and Source Sans Pro, both served through Google Fonts.